Skellington-Closet/slack-mock/README.md

 will be used in a FIFO order.
 Options are:
   - `url` (String, optional) The Incoming Webhook URL your app will be POSTing to.
   - `statusCode` (Number, optional) The HTTP status code to reply with.
 Defaults to 200.
   - `body` (Object, optional) The response body to reply with.
-Defaults to `{ok: true}`
+Defaults to `OK`
   - `headers` (Object, optional) The HTTP headers to reply with.
 Defaults to `{}`

-- `reset`: `function()` Empties the `interactiveButtons.calls` array.
+- `reset`: `function()` Empties the `interactiveButtons.calls` array and clears any queued responses.

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Slack interactive button POST.
 This includes both responses to the original Slack interactive button request and requests to the `response_url`.
   - `url` The url of the call that was intercepted.
 For type `response`, this will be the endpoint in your Slack app used in the call to
   `interactiveButtons.send`, for type `response_url` this will be the `response_url` from the payload sent to your Slack app.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object
+  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
-  - `headers` The headers of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object.
   - `statusCode` The status code of the intercepted request.
-Only captured for immediate responses, not for using the `response_url`.
+Only captured for immediate responses, not when using the `response_url`.
   - `type` Either `response` or `response_url`.
 Indicates how the call was intercepted.

 ---

 ### `instance.outgoingingWebhooks` (Outgoing Webhooks)

-The `outgoingingWebhooks` object mocks sending payloads from Slack Outgoing Webhooks to your Slack App.
+The `outgoingingWebhooks` object mocks sending and receiving payloads from Slack Outgoing Webhooks to your Slack App.

-- `send`: `function(targetUrl, body)` Sends a payload from an Outgoing Webhook to your Slack App target URL.
+- `send`: `function(targetUrl, body)` Sends an HTTP request from an Outgoing Webhook to your Slack App target URL.
 The body will include a `response_url` parameter Returns an immediately resolved Promise for easy chaining.

 - `reset`: `function()` Empties the `outgoingingWebhooks.calls` array.

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Outgoing Webhook POST.
-  - `url` The url of the call that was intercepted
+  - `url` The url of the call that was intercepted.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object
+  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
-  - `headers` The headers of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object.
   - `statusCode` The status code of the intercepted request.

 ---

 ### `instance.rtm` (RTM)